nitschkematthew/nitschkematthew/content/post/spur-and-groove.md

 ## Using R, ggplot2 and ggridges to render reefs

-I recently came across an artistic use for the geom_ridgeline() function by Garrick Aden-Buie, where he created a neat twitter banner using R, ggplot2, and ggridges.
+I recently came across an artistic use for the `geom_ridgeline()` function by Garrick Aden-Buie, where he created a neat twitter banner using `R`, `ggplot2`, and `ggridges`.
 Click [here](https://www.garrickadenbuie.com/blog/my-ggridges-twitter-header/) to check it out!

 I thought it would be cool to adapt the code and try something similar on a satellite view of some of my favourite reefs.
 Lets see if we can achieve a similar effect, and recreate some of the spur and groove that Heron and Wistari reefs are so well known for, but in geoms and ridgelines.